ATLX Investors Have Opportunity to Lead Atlas Lithium Corporation Securities Fraud Lawsuit

-LOS ANGELES, July 7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlas Lithium Corporation ("Atlas Lithium" or the "Company") (NASDAQ: ATLX).
+LOS ANGELES, July 10, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlas Lithium Corporation ("Atlas Lithium" or the "Company") (NASDAQ: ATLX).

 Class Period: March 25, 2022 – May 3, 2023